-On October 23, 2019, SAFE issued the Notice for Further Advancing the Facilitation of Cross-border Trade and Investment, or SAFE Circular 28.
-Among others, SAFE Circular 28 relaxes the prior restrictions and allows the FIEs without having equity investment in their approved business scope to use their capital obtained from foreign exchange settlement to make domestic equity investment as long as the investments are real and in compliance with the foreign investment-related laws and regulations.
-In addition, SAFE Circular 28 stipulates that qualified enterprises in certain pilot areas may use their capital income from registered capital, foreign debt and overseas listing, for the purpose of domestic payments without providing authenticity certifications to the relevant banks in advance for those domestic payments.
+On October 23, 2019, SAFE issued SAFE 2019 Circular 28.
+Among others, SAFE 2019 Circular 28 relaxes the prior restrictions and allows the FIEs without having equity investment in their approved business scope to use their capital obtained from foreign exchange settlement to make domestic equity investment as long as the investments are real and in compliance with the foreign investment-related laws and regulations.
+In addition, SAFE 2019 Circular 28 stipulates that qualified enterprises in certain pilot areas may use their capital income from registered capital, foreign debt and overseas listing, for the purpose of domestic payments without providing authenticity certifications to the relevant banks in advance for those domestic payments.